 Basic Civic Integration – before coming to the Netherlands

 Basic Civic Integration refers to requirements for entry to the Netherlands.
 The Basic Civic Integration requirement applies only to those that need a provisional residence permit (machtiging tot voorlopig verblijf, MVV) before coming to the Netherlands.
-This is are part of the MVV procedure, the procedure for acquiring a provisional residence permit.
+This is part of the MVV procedure for acquiring a provisional residence permit.

 If you are planning to stay in the Netherlands longer than three months and you are from a country requiring an MVV, part of your MVV procedure may include a Basic Civic Integration exam(basisexamen inburgering).
 It must be completed in your country of residence (usually at the embassy) before coming to the Netherlands.
 The exam consists of the following parts: knowledge of Dutch society; knowledge of the Dutch language.

 You are exempt from the basic civic integration test, if:

 - you are under the age of 18